This section contain information on the Render Elements found in V-Ray for Rhino.

 ||V-Ray Asset Editor|| > Render Elements (right click to add Render Elements)

 Creation of render elements is available from two places in the Asset Editor: from the Create Asset button and the Render Elements category icon (top).
-If the Render Elements category is empty, left-clicking the icon prompts you to create a new asset.
+If the Render Elements category is empty, left- or right-clicking the icon prompts you to create a new asset.
 Otherwise, it selects the category in which case right-click opens the creation menu.

 The Asset creation dropdown lists remain active when the Ctrl key is held, allowing the creation of multiple assets in quick succession.
 The Asset creation dropdown lists can be activated via the Create Asset button or the Asset Category icons.